-The AD4630-24/AD4632-24 operate in two phases: acquisition phase and conversion phase.
-In the acquisition phase, the internal track-and-hold circuitry is connected to each input pin (INx+, INx-) and samples the voltage on each pin independently.
+The AD4030-24/AD4032-24 operate in two phases, acquisition phase and conversion phase.
+In the acquisition phase, the internal track-and-hold circuitry is connected to each input pin (IN+, IN-) and samples the voltage on each pin independently.
 Issuing a rising edge pulse on the CNV pin initiates a conversion.
 The rising edge pulse on the CNV pin also asserts the BUSY signal to indicate a conversion in progress.
-At the end of conversion, the BUSY signal deasserts.
-The conversion result is a 24-bit code or a 16-bit code representing the input voltage difference and an 8-bit code representing the input common-mode voltage.
-Depending on the device configuration, this conversion result can be processed digitally and latched into the output register.
-The acquisition circuit on each input pin is also precharged to the previous sample voltage, which minimizes the kickback charge to the input driver.
-The host processor retrieves the output code via the SDOx pins that are internally connected to the output register.
+At the end of the conversion, the BUSY signal is deasserted.
+The conversion result is a 24-bit code representing the input voltage difference and an 8-bit code representing the input common-mode voltage.
+Depending on the device configuration, this conversion result can be processed digitally and latched into the internal output register.
+The acquisition circuit on each input pin is also precharged to the previous sample voltage, which minimizes the kick-back charge to the input driver.
+The host processor retrieves the output code via the SDO pins that are internally connected to the internal output register.